jsmolka/blog/content/posts/the-bottle/index.md

 Maltodextrin is a 100% glucose-based energy that can be fast digested in the small intestine, so it is well tolerated as there is no colonic fermentation.
 To have good hydration, the osmotic pressure of these products should not be more than 320 mOsm/kg as intracellular osmolality is 280-320 mOsm/kg (see serum osmolality). -->

 ## Comparison
+That is.
+The big bottle breakdown is done.

 - Cost breakdown
 - Brands
   - Maurten